bumped/bumped/README.md

 - Separates the processes of creating and publishing software.
 - Syncronizes, unifies and publishes different software versions into the different package managers.
 - Easy to integrate it with both with your current and new projects.
-- Associated actions before or after publishing your software *(not yet, but soon!)*.
+- Provide a plugin system for associate action before and after release your software.

 **Bumped** synchronizes your software version across different package manager configuration files (npm, bower,...) and controls, edits and releases each of its versions to ensure all the files have the same version.